nextcloud/docker/README.md

 ## Persistent data
 The nextcloud installation and all data beyond what lives in the database (file uploads, etc) is stored in the [unnamed docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume) volume `/var/www/html`.
 The docker daemon will store that data within the docker directory `/var/lib/docker/volumes/...`.
 That means your data is saved even if the container crashes, is stopped, updated or deleted.

-When nextcloud is updated the source files and some system apps, that are shipped with the nextcloud installation are overwritten.
+When nextcloud is updated the source files and system apps, that are shipped with the nextcloud installation are overwritten.
+Then, an upgrade routine that upgrades the database and handles your data, is started.

 To backup your nextcloud installation, you have to take care of five parts: data, config, apps, theming and database.
 The data and config are stored in respective subfolders inside `/var/www/html/`.
 The apps are split into system apps (wich are shipped with nextcloud and you don't need to take care of) and a `custom_apps` folder.
-If you use theming you can apply your theming into the `theming` folder.
+If you want to use a custom theme, you can use the `theming` folder.

 Overview of the folders: